Best FPL Goalkeepers to pick in Gameweek 25

 Do not have unrealistic expectations from your FPL goalkeepers.

-• At the best, the top teams can keep around 14-20 clean sheets per season.
-So, when you select a premium goalkeeper, expect you will get a clean sheet in every second match at the best.
+• At best, the top teams can keep around 14-20 clean sheets per season.
+So, when you select a premium goalkeeper, expect he gets a clean sheet in every second or third match at the best.

 • Mid-table teams tend to keep around 8-13 clean sheets per season.
 So, with mid-priced goalkeepers, expect a clean sheet in every fourth match